Smaash/quasibot/readme.txt

 All data about bots is stored in SQL database, ATM only MySQL is supported.
 TOR proxy is also supported, the goal was to create secure connection between C&C and backdoors; using SOCKS5, it is able to torify all connections between you and web server.
 All configuration is stored in config file.
 QuasiBot it's still under construction so i am aware of any potential bugs.

 You will need any web server software; tested on Linux, Apache 2.2 and PHP 5.4.4.
+Fully written in PHP.

 2. How it works?